Introduction

 Scientific or Theoretical Perspective

 From a legal and sociological standpoint, the arrest of Homer Plessy and the subsequent Supreme Court decision reflect deep theoretical tensions in constitutional interpretation.
 The majority opinion, authored by Justice Henry Billings Brown, relied heavily on legal formalism and a narrow reading of the Fourteenth Amendment.
-The Court argued that segregation did not inherently imply inferiority, claiming that if one race felt degraded, it was solely due to their own interpretation rather than the law itself.
+That said, the Court argued that segregation did not inherently imply inferiority, claiming that if one race felt degraded, it was solely due to their own interpretation rather than the law itself.
 This reasoning ignored the sociological reality that state-mandated separation inherently reinforced racial hierarchies and institutionalized discrimination.

 Common Mistakes or Misunderstandings